alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

 Image source [https://maelfabien.github.io/deeplearning/Perceptron/#the-classic-model](https://maelfabien.github.io/deeplearning/Perceptron/#the-classic-model)

 Inputs are $x_1$ to $x_n$ , weights are some values that are learned $w_1$ to $w_n$.
 There is also a bias (b)  which in above is  -$\theta$
-If we take the bias term out, the equation is
+The bias can be modelled as a a weight $w_0$ connected to a dummy input $x_0$ set to 1.

+If we ignore bias for a second the output $y$ can be written as the sum of all inputs times the weights thresholded by the sum value being greater than zero or not.

 $$
+y = 1  \textbf{ if } \sum_i w_i x_i ≥ 0 \text{  else } y=0
+$$

+The big blue circle is the primitive brain of the primitive nerual network - the perceptron brain.
+Which is basically a funcion $\sigma$ (sigma).

+ This is what is called as an *Activation Function* in Neural Networks.
+We will see that later.
+This is a step function, we use here, output is non continouts (and hence non-differentiable) and is either 1 or 0.

+If the inputs are arranged as a column matrix and weights also arranged likewise then both the input and weights can be treated as vector and $\sum_i w_i x_i$ is same as the dot product $\textbf{w}\cdot\textbf{x}$.
+Hence the activation function can also be written as

+$$
-f(x) =
+\sigma (x) =
 \begin{cases}
 1, & \text{if}\ \textbf{w}\cdot\textbf{x}+b ≥ 0 \\
 0, & \text{otherwise} \\
 \end{cases}
 $$

-If we take a dummy input $x_0$ as 1, then  we can add the bias as a weight $w_0$ and then this bias can also fit cleanly to the sigma rule

-$y = 1  \textbf{ if } \sum_i w_i x_i ≥ 0 \text{  else } y=0$

-This is the dot product of weight and input vector w.x

-Note that dot product of two matrices (representing vectors), can be written as that transpose of one multiplied by another
+Note that dot product of two matrices (representing vectors), can be written as that transpose of one multiplied by another, $w \cdot x = w^Tx$

 $$
 \sigma(w^Tx + b)=